45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 7 to 10

 Despite its appearance, the California lilac is not a true lilac.
 Similar to lilacs, however, it produces dense masses of fragrant purple flowers.
 The flowers bloom from late spring into early summer and attract hummingbirds, butterflies, and other pollinators.
-Leaves are tough and waxy, providing evergreen foliage.
+The tough, waxy leaves provide evergreen foliage.

 Plant the California lilac in a sunny site with well-drained soil.
-This plant will grow deep, thick roots which help it withstand dry conditions.
-It does need occasional watering if there isn’t regular rainfall.
+This plant grows deep, thick roots that help it withstand dry conditions.
+It does need occasional watering if regular rainfall doesn’t occur.

 There are different cultivars of California lilac, some of which grow quite large and others that stay relatively small, so you can choose the shrub size that best fits your needs.